 Buttons & Buttonholes

 Buttons are the last step of today’s sewing tutorial.
-The approximate positions of the buttonholes are marked in your pattern – this layout is suitable for 4 buttons with a size of 2 cm.
+The approximate positions of the buttonholes are marked in your pattern - this layout is suitable for four 2 cm (3/4") wide buttons.
 You are (of course) free to choose whatever buttons you want and place them however you want.
 Make your buttonholes horizontal.

-Decorative buttons can be a bit smaller (about 1,5 cm).
+Decorative buttons can be a bit smaller (about 1,5 cm / 5/8").
 You can add those to your sleeves.

-This is how ideal collar to back/front piece transition looks like:
+This is how the ideal collar - back piece transition looks like:

 And this is the end of today’s looong article.
-Congratulations and thank you if you’re still reading this!
-That was really something, wasn’t it?
+Congratulations and thank you if you're still reading this!
+That was something, wasn't it? :)

 Tell me how you like today's instructions and the new pattern in the comments.
 I hope that you learned something new today.